 Though progress is being made, underage drinking remains a persistent problem.
-According to the 2012 National Survey on Drug Use and Health, about 9.3 million Americans between ages 12-20 report current alcohol consumption; this represents 24% of this age group for whom alcohol consumption is illegal.
-Among 12-20 year olds, reported rates of past month consumption, binge drinking and heavy alcohol all declined between 2002 and 2012.
+According to the 2013 National Survey on Drug Use and Health, about 8.7 million Americans between ages 12-20 report current alcohol consumption; this represents nearly 23% of this age group for whom alcohol consumption is illegal.
+Among 12-20 year olds, reported rates of past month consumption, binge drinking and heavy alcohol all declined between 2003 and 2013.

 We keep up-to-date underage drinking statistics and research, and survey youth and adults to better understand the attitudes and perceptions concerning this issue.
 These data, in turn, become the foundation of our underage drinking prevention programs.